 An impedance probe is very similar to the esophageal pH probe but it can detect both acid and nonacid reflux.
 This probe is used in children who are taking drugs that suppress stomach acid to see whether they still have reflux, to see whether the reflux is associated with other symptoms, and to confirm that the drugs are working to lessen acid reflux.

-In a gastric emptying scan (milk scan), the child drinks a beverage that contains a small amount of mildly radioactive material.
+A gastric emptying scan Genetic Stool Test (FIT-DNA Test) Bleeding in the digestive system can be caused by something as insignificant as a little irritation or as serious as cancer.
+Chemicals can be used to detect small amounts of blood in the stool... read more is done to determine how quickly the stomach empties.
+In a gastric emptying scan (milk scan), the child drinks a beverage (such as milk, breast milk, or formula) that contains a small amount of mildly radioactive material.
 This material is harmless to the child.
 A special camera or scanner that is highly sensitive to radiation can detect where the material is in the child’s body.
 The camera can see how rapidly the material leaves the stomach and whether there is reflux, aspiration, or both.

 Treatment of reflux depends on the child’s age and symptoms.